gomorpheus/morpheus-docs/getting_started/ha/percona.rst

 ---------------

-Installation and configuration of Percona XtraDB Cluster on CentOS/RHEL 7 can be found https://www.percona.com/doc/percona-server/LATEST/installation.html.
+Installation and configuration of Percona XtraDB Cluster on CentOS/RHEL 7 can be found at https://www.percona.com/doc/percona-server/LATEST/installation.html.

 Requirements
 ^^^^^^^^^^^^